 and green infrastructure projects.

 Stormwater Management Committee Chairman Jim Zay.
-“Communities often use these
+“We had our most competitive

 Under the program, organizations and

-maintenance costs for portions of projects that improve water quality.
-DuPage County
+costs for portions of projects that improve water quality.
+During the grant’s

-among entities eligible to apply.
-The application deadline is Friday, January
+for the WQIP grant.
+The application deadline is Friday, January 10, 2020.
+To